paldhous/ucb/2019/dataviz/md/class7.md

 - `|` means OR, in Boolean logic.
 - `!` means NOT, in Boolean logic.
 - When referring to values entered as text, or to dates, put them in quote marks, like this: `"United States"`, or `"2017-07-26"`.
 Numbers are not quoted.
-- When entering two or more values as a list, combine them using the function `c`, with the values separated by commas, for example: `c("2018-08-26","2018-09-04")`
+- When entering two or more values, combine them using the function `c`, with the values separated by commas, for example: `c("2018-08-26","2018-09-04")`
 - As in a spreadsheet, you can specify a range of values with a colon, for example: `c(1:10)` creates a list of integers (whole numbers) from one to ten.
 - Some common operators:
  - `+` `-` Add, subtract.